nanopb/nanopb/docs/reference.rst

     Each field decoder reads and decodes a single value.
 For arrays, the decoder is called repeatedly.

     You can use the decoders from your callbacks.
+Just be aware that the pb_field_t passed to the callback is not directly compatible with most of the field decoders.
+Instead, you must create a new pb_field_t structure and set the data_size according to the data type you pass to *dest.

 pb_dec_varint
 -------------